 Despite the pandemic and the economic uncertainty that has accompanied it, the City of Akron remains in a solid financial state.
-In addition to CARES Act funding, in May 2021 the City received approximately \$72 million dollars of an expected \$145 million in American Rescue Plan Funds that will be utilized in part as revenue replacement.
+The City received approximately \$145 million in American Rescue Plan Funds that will be utilized both to replace revenues lost from the pandemic and to invest in the City's housing and public infrastructure.
 The City's priorities for the American Rescue Plan Act Funding are public utility support, housing, local economic recovery, youth violence prevention and parks and public facilities.
 These funds are providing much needed fiscal relief to the City of Akron while enabling us to continue to support the public health response and to lay the foundation for a strong and equitable economic recovery.